risk-first/website/introduction/All-Risk-Management.md

 - And fixing an issue is an action...
 - Which, as we just saw also carry risk.

-One retort to this might be to say:  "An issue is a problem I have now, whereas a risk is a problem that _might_ occur. "  I am going to try and break that mind-set in the coming pages, but I'll just start with this:
+One retort to this might be to say:  "an issue is a problem I have now, whereas a risk is a problem that _might_ occur. "  I am going to try and break that mind-set in the coming pages, but I'll just start with this:

 - Do you know _exactly_ how much damage this issue will do?
 - Can you be sure that the issue might not somehow go away?